Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ### Degree of completeness

 The more complete an assembly, the higher quality it is.
-Sometimes there an regions of the assembly that are unexpectedly missing, meaning the metagenome is incomplete.
+Sometimes there are regions of the assembly that are unexpectedly missing, meaning the metagenome is incomplete.

 ### Chimeric Contigs